the-events-calendar/tribe-common/readme.txt

 = [5.2.5] 2024-04-09 =

 * Tweak - Improve compatibility with some theme styling re: calendar buttons.
 [TEC-5047]
+* Language - 0 new strings added, 0 updated, 1 fuzzied, and 0 obsoleted.

 = [5.2.4] 2024-03-20 =